We are currently in the process of updating this chapter and we appreciate your patience whilst this is being completed.

-If well designed, with a large enough representative sample, surveys can generate good generalisable data.
-However, surveys cannot answer questions about causation; they may generate hypotheses for further research though.1
+If well designed, with a large enough representative sample, surveys can generate useful generalisable data which can generate hypotheses for further research.
+However, surveys cannot answer questions about causation.1

 There are several steps which should be considered when designing a survey:

-- Determine your sample – different sampling methods are covered elsewhere.
+2, Determine your sample – different sampling methods are covered elsewhere (“Methods of sampling from a population”).
 However, there are two principal components to choosing a sample: